Why is Wilderness Therapy so valuable?

 Wilderness Therapy is a strategic and proven experiential intervention for children as young as 10 years, teens and young adults up to age 30.
 Clinical theory along with individual, group, and family therapy ties together the lessons learned in the backdrop of a wilderness setting.

 Morgan Guidance assists professionals and families in determining if wilderness therapy is the right choice.
-If so, we consult with parents and custom match their son or daughter with the “right fit” wilderness program that is the best possible option for their unique situation.
+If so, we consult with parents and custom match their son or daughter with the “right fit” wilderness program and therapist that is the best possible match for their unique situation.

-Do you know a teen or young adult who would benefit from a wilderness experience this summer?
+Do you know a teen or young adult who would benefit from an outdoor/wilderness experience this year?
 Call Morgan Guidance for the optimal experience.
 We work with you to find the best possible option.

 With you on the journey,